How I Easily Got a Job Abroad Without Experience

 I Reflect on Myself After Bending the Truth

-In my pain, I said ato God, seeking the answer to whether I should keep the job or quit it.
-Just then, God’s words came to mind: As I contemplated God’s words, I reproached myself greatly.
-I had lied and deceived in order to achieve my goal: I clearly had no work experience, but I had told the owner that I did; I clearly couldn’t speak a foreign language but had said that I could speak a little.
+In my pain, I said a prayer to God, seeking the answer to whether I should keep the job or quit it.
+Just then, God’s words came to mind: “You ought to know that God likes those who are honest.
+In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
+Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man” (in The Word Appears in the As I contemplated God’s words, I reproached myself greatlyFlesh).
+God is holy and faithful in essence and God likes honest people and tells us that only the honest can be saved and enter the kingdom of heaven.
+I, however, had lied and deceived in order to achieve my goal: I clearly had no work experience, but I had told the owner that I did; I clearly couldn’t speak a foreign language but had said that I could speak a little.
 In doing this, had I not cheated and deceived the owner?
 I’d now told lies in order to have the chance to work a trial period somewhere, but when the time came and it became clear that I didn’t know how to do anything, it would have a negative effect on the owner’s business—was I not harming people by doing this?
 I had engaged in deception and cheating for the sake of my own interests and had caused harm to another person for my own benefit—I truly had no integrity at all!
-The said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
+The Lord Jesus said, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 Lies and deception come from Satan and they are detested by God.
 As a Christian, I should conduct myself on the level, act in a down-to-earth way, always tell the truth, and not engage in falsity or deception.
 Only in this way would I be able to live out a genuine human likeness, and be able to live in a totally open, honest, grounded and just way.
 And so, I decided that when I got to the restaurant that evening, I would tell the owner the truth.

 My Self-regard Raises Its Ugly Head, Causing Me to Hesitate to Tell the Truth